biocore/American-Gut/md/beyond_bacteria_top_pathways.md

 library of 104 organisms encoded more than 15,000 enzymes for digesting these sugars ([ref](http://www.ncbi.nlm.nih.gov/pubmed/23748339)).
-Other metabolites produced by the microbiome that influence host health include the following: serotonin, with 95% of the body’s supply made by gut bacteria; short-chain fatty acids, which regulate metabolism and brain function; and trimethylamine N-oxide (TMAO), which plays a role in the development of cardiovascular disease ([ref](http://www.ncbi.nlm.nih.gov/pubmed/25440054)).
+Other metabolites produced by the microbiome that influence host health include the following: serotonin, with 95% of the body's supply made by gut bacteria; short-chain fatty acids, which regulate metabolism and brain function; and trimethylamine N-oxide (TMAO), which plays a role in the development of cardiovascular disease ([ref](http://www.ncbi.nlm.nih.gov/pubmed/25440054)).